mattrondel/Ubuntu/README.md

 every X days plex need a reauthorization using its credentials, so you will need to console in or use a physical monitor to re-authoriza the session

 Issue:
-Remote desktop is installed but rdp shows black screen when logging in :
+Remote desktop (xrdp) is installed but rdp shows black screen when logging in :

 To solve this issue, there is a simple fix.
 You need to ensure the account you are using to login via the remote desktop client is not currently logged on locally on the Ubuntu target machine.